 But a new analysis concludes there’s still no evidence to prove that these drugs can provide much help.

-PTSD affects 7 to 8 percent of the population at some point in their lives.
+PTSD affects at some point in their lives.

 The condition is also one that can be ongoing, with half of those with PTSD experiencing symptoms for more than three months.